HankB/ESP32-Arduino-DS18B20_MQTT/README.md

 Sample readings from a Dallas DS18B20 temperature sensor and publish via MQTT.

+**This sketch is set aside for now and possibly permanently.
+Please see <https://github.com/HankB/ESP32-Arduino-DS18B20_MQTT/issues/1>**

 ## 2025-03-08 Goals

 * Refresh my knowledge of VS Code/PlatformIO (PIO) and Arduino model.
 (I don't care for the Arduino IDE.
 Further, it seems that the Microsoft Arduino plugin for VS Code is deprecated.)